 Throughout history, wine and beer were consumed by all, as it was often safer than drinking water.
 Your enemies could easily poison the water supply you know!
 Drink vino (wine) instead!
 Table wine usually hovers around the eleven percent alcohol level, making it light enough for lunch.
 In Venice, each neighborhood has at least one cantina to choose from.
 These are genuine local businesses that do not cater to tourists.
 So, be prepared to practice your Italian and pay in cash.

 In each region of the country, you will find this type of shop.
 It’s usually conveniently located near the butcher or baker.
 Regionalism is a predominant cultural element of the Italian lifestyle.
 So, in Tuscany drink Chianti and in Venice drink Prosecco!
-My wine guy, Carlo, greets me gratefully when I donate a surplus of plastic water bottles to the shop.
 You don’t have to bring your own bottle for a refill but it is appreciated.
 Glass or plastic are equally acceptable.

-I love the quote hanging above the demijohns here.
+Stacey loves the quote hanging above the demijohns here.
 It less poetically translates into English as “there is no moonlight without the sunshine and there is no wine without the coin!”
-Vinaria Nave de Oro also offers a small selection of DOC and DOCG certified wines for purchase and on occasion local salami too! — Stacy Gibboni
+Vinaria Nave de Oro also offers a small selection of DOC and DOCG certified wines for purchase and on occasion local salami too.

 Cross that bridge

 Forte Marghera is a place you get affectionate about!
-Having lived in Mestre for a few years, during summers I often found myself spending evenings with friends in the fortress.
+Having lived in Mestre for a few years, during summers our Spotter Cecilia often finds herself spending evenings with friends in the fortress, surrounded by the hundred or so cats that live here.

 The entire bay has recently been restored: many renovations have been made, although there is still much to do.
 The result for now is a large, well-organized area, with fields, canals, bars and exhibition areas that result in a mix of nature, history, culture and food and drink.